anabaei/javalearn/OOP.md

 * In today’s Software Testing Class, we will see what all Software Testing Methodologies & software testing technique is used in the day today software testing life cycle [link2](https://www.inflectra.com/ideas/topic/testing-methodologies.aspx)
 Here are the few commonly used Software Development Life Cycle used in actual testing:

-Waterfall model
+,Waterfall model
-V model
+,V model
-Agile model
+.Agile model
-Spiral model
+,Spiral model
-RUP
+,RUP
-RAD
+,RAD

 ### Binary Data (String)
 * A binary string is a sequence of octets, or bytes.
 Binary strings store raw-byte data, while character strings store text.